Mortgage help for the disabled

 Disabled homeowners can also seek mortgage help from the FHFA Home Affordable Refinance Program (HARP).
 If the borrower has a very small number of late payments within the last year (such as maybe before they filed for SSA disability payments), then HARP may be able to assist them.
 It provides them with a new, lower interest rate mortgage.
 There is no appraisal that needs to be done, no additional origination fees, and other benefits.
 Everything is done to help reduce the costs for a homeowner with a disability, and they often get priority when applying.

-When applying for any type of disability mortgage assistance from HARP, the homeowners can request this program from their current bank or lender.
+When applying for any type of disability mortgage assistance from HARP, the homeowners can request this program from their current bank or lender. that would be their first point of contact when it comes to apply for help.
 Or if they do not feel like they have been treated fairly in the past, or if they want to shop around for another company, FHFA has approved other lenders to offer loans as part of HARP.
 Fannie Mae as well as Freddie Mac are also involved in the service, and will not discriminate do age, disability, race, etc. The best place to get a listing of them is from a non-profit credit counselor or a current lender.
 Only as a last should the FHFA be contacted at 202.649.3811.

 Most states also operate an Aging and Disability Resource Center (ADRC).
 While they will not provide direct financial assistance for paying a mortgage, they will provide referrals and information.
 Both senior citizens as well as the disabled can be clients of an ADRC center.
 There are many resources available for people that live on SSI disability payments or a fixed income.
 The centers can direct clients to services such as below.